Update: We are thrilled to announce that the San Francisco City Council has approved the 925 Bryant project!

-After careful review, Greenbelt Alliance is pleased to endorse the 925 Bryant infill development project in San Francisco by Carmel Partners.
-The proposal would transform what is currently a vacant commercial building with a surface parking lot into a seven-story group housing that would bring 218 much-needed homes to the SoMa neighborhood.
+After careful review, Greenbelt Alliance was pleased to endorse the 925 Bryant infill development project in San Francisco by Carmel Partners.
+This development will transform what is currently a vacant commercial building with a surface parking lot into a seven-story group housing, bringing 218 much-needed homes to the SoMa neighborhood.

 This .47 acre development will have on-site energy generation, no gas hookups, high-efficiency water infrastructure, and stormwater management.
 This project will contribute to a walkable and vibrant community for San Francisco residents to enjoy by greening the streetscape and allowing for a more pedestrian-friendly street experience.